Timeline, international developments & major news stories

-Thank you to the Canadian Cancer Society for compiling this information over several years, 1-3 to Tobacco Free Kids for expanding on and further updating this information4 and to the World Health Organization for its 2016 global status report updated in October 2018.5 This section combines information from all three sources and additional information that has become available since publication of the WHO report.
+Thank you to the Canadian Cancer Society for compiling this information over several years, 1-4 to Tobacco Free Kids for expanding on and further updating this information 5-7 and to the World Health Organization for its 2016 global status report updated in October 2018 and June 2022.
+8 This scection combines information from all three sources and additional information that has become available outside of these publications.

-Australia's legislation has been applauded by respected commentators in tobacco control6, 7 and by international health authorities.8 It has also strengthened the resolve of several other governments to follow Australia's example.
-As at July 2019, plain packaging laws have been adopted and are in force in 16 countries.
-Legislation is being considered by parliaments in six countries, and are going through a formal process of consideration in a further five.
+Australia's legislation has been applauded by respected commentators in tobacco control 9, 10 and by international health authorities.
+11 It has also strengthened the resolve of several other governments to follow Australia's example.
+As of September 2022, plain packaging laws have been adopted and implemented in 22 jurisdictions (see Table 11A6.1) and adopted with implementation pending in a further five countries.
+Legislation is being considered by parliaments in six countries, and is going through a formal process of consideration in a further four.
 Political commitments have been made in at least six countries.

 ||Start of sell through period (manufacturer level)